MahanVeisi8/mahanveisi8.github.io/_pages/about.md

 ## Outside the Lab
 Outside of academics, I enjoy running and playing the guitar.
 Running helps me maintain focus and energy for research, while playing guitar brings a creative balance to my routine.
+I’m still learning, but you can [check out a recent performance on Instagram](https://www.instagram.com/reel/C4d2jSgseuJ/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==)—don’t judge the beginner’s flair; I’m improving every day!

 I also enjoy playing soccer (both on the field and in FC video games) and am always up for a friendly match.
 I’ll pick Manchester United—what team will you bring?